a8356555/ecommerce-data-batch-processing-pipeline/README.md

 ### 2. Recommendataion api serving
 a.
 Build a real-time recommendation api using fastapi and elasticsearch or singlestore
-  * #TODO: dockerize and how did container request elasticsearch on EMR?

 ### 3. Spark data skew analysis and optimization
 * #TODO